pingcap/community/teams/README.md

 Commit access is by invitation only and must be approved by consensus of the maintainers.
 A committer is considered emeritus by their own declaration.
 An emeritus committer may request reinstatement of commit access from the maintainers, which will be sufficient to restore him or her to active committer status.

-Commit access can be revoked by consensus by the maintainers (except the committer in question if they are also a maintainer).
+Commit access can be revoked by consensus by the maintainers.

 ### Maintainers